 - The Navy keeps the sea safe for travel and trade.
-It is made up of about 320,000 personnel.
-There are more than 60 different fields for sailors, scientists, artists, aviators, and many more.
+It was made up of more than 332,528 active duty personnel in 2019.
+More than 60 different fields exist for sailors, scientists, artists, aviators, and many more.
 There are elite groups within the Navy, such as the SEALS and Navy Divers that focus on advanced warfare situations.

-- The Air Force consists of more than 300,000 troops that focus on air, space, and cyberspace superiority.
+- The Air Force had 327,878 active duty troops that focus on air, space, and cyberspace superiority in 2019.
 There are 200 potential careers in the Air Force, such as pilots, electronics technicians, air traffic controllers, and medical staff.

 - The Marine Corps is known as the nation’s rapid response force and are the first boots on the ground during most conflicts.
-There are approximately 180,000 Marines.
+Active duty Marines number 186,009 in 2019.

 Pay in the military is based on your current rank and the amount of time you’ve been in the service.
 The pay structure is the same for all branches of the military.
 There are opportunities to receive additional pay based on job assignment or qualifications.
 Members can receive additional pay for foreign, hazardous, submarine duty, flight duty, or for being medical or dental officers.
 Retirement is typically available after 20 years of service.
 The full pay structure table can be found here.

 Since the draft ended in 1973, the United States military has been all volunteer.
-When the economy is doing well and civilian employment is more favorable, it is typically more difficult for the military to recruit.
-It’s also more difficult to the recruit during times of war, as the potential for being in dangerous situations is much higher.
+When the economy is doing well and civilian employment opportunities are more favorable, it is typically more difficult for the military to recruit.
+It’s also more difficult to recruit during times of war, as the potential for being in dangerous situations is much higher.
 However, during economic downturns, there may be increased competition for military positions.
-Ultimately, all branches have needs to fill entry-level and professional positions as current members move up the ranks, leave service, or retire.
+Ultimately, all branches need to fill entry-level and professional positions as current members move up the ranks, leave service, or retire.

 To Be Enlisted or To Be an Officer?